zooplus/zoo-web-components/README.md

 Run `npm publish`, which will publish the package to internal zoo+ npm repo.
 Given that you don't change anything in `.npmrc` file.

 ## Future TODO
-+ Embed neccessary icons inside the package, so that user doesn't have to worry about using `@shop/icon-fonts`.
 + Do some research on how this can be run in IE11.

 ## Reading resources